How does the placement process work?

 - Spring Quarter: December/January

-3. Interviews and offers/acceptances usually occur during the summer or quarter prior to program participation.
+3. Interviews and offers/acceptances usually occur during the quarter prior to program participation.